 some software to concatenate PDFs.
 There are many free software packages

 available for doing this.
 We recommend doing a web search for the latest

 We make no endorsement of the above software; these are simply some tools

-calendar in my favorite calendaring program in order to stay informed of
+my favorite calendar application in order to stay informed of upcoming

 Instructions for Google Calendar:

 • Refer to Google's instructions.
 Copy and paste the following URL for the calendar:

 • Simply click on the following link and follow the prompts:

 - Select "Subscribe to Remote Calendar..." from the File menu.

 - Select the "On the Network" radio button and then click on the